terralang/terra/README.md

 Methods
 -------

 Unlike languages like C++ or Scala, Terra does not provide a built-in class system that includes advanced features like inheritance or sub-typing.
 Instead, Terra provides the _mechanisms_ for creating systems like these, and leaves it up to the user to choose to user or build such a system.
-One of the mechanisms Terra exposes is a method invocation sytax sugar similar to Lua's `:` operator.
+One of the mechanisms Terra exposes is a method invocation syntax sugar similar to Lua's `:` operator.

 In Lua, the statement: